gchq/stroom-docs/content/en/docs/user-guide/pipelines/xslt/xslt-functions.md

 * `col-from()` - The column in the input that the current record begins on (can be 0).
 * `col-to()` - The column in the input that the current record ends at.
 * `current-time()` - The current system time
+* `current-unixTime()` - The current system time shown as milliseconds since the epoch
 * `current-user()` - The current user logged into Stroom (only relevant for interactive use, e.g. search)
 * `decode-url(String encodedUrl)` - Decode the provided url.
 * [`dictionary(String name)`](#dictionary) - Loads the contents of the named dictionary for use within the translation